jd-anabi/functional-programming/about.md

 The purpose of this site is provide an understanding of functional programming through Haskell.

 ## *Ok, but what is a functional programming language*
-The most familar type of programming most people are familar with is that of imperative programming, where the computer follows a sequence of imperative statements that alter the state of the program during its runtime.
+The most familar type of programming most people are accustomed with is that of imperative programming, where the computer follows a sequence of imperative statements that alter the state of the program during its runtime.
 Functional programming, on the other hand, is based on function construnction, composition, and application, usually in a recursive manner.